ecostarsorg/ecostarsorg.github.io/trust/resources/information-security-roles-and-responsibilities.md

 ## 1. Introduction
 ### 1.1 Purpose
-This document defines the roles and responsibilities for information security within [Company Name] to ensure compliance with SOC 2, ISO 27001, and other relevant security standards.
+This document defines the roles and responsibilities for information security within Ecostars ESG AI to ensure compliance with SOC 2, ISO 27001, and other relevant security standards.

 ### 1.2 Scope
 This policy applies to all employees, contractors, and stakeholders handling company information and systems.